GoogleCloudDataproc/cloud-dataproc/notebooks/python/neo4j/README.md

     .save())

 ## Why it matters
-In this article we call out a handful of patterns found in three Python notebooks which implement the analytic workflow described in Nathan Smith’s wonderful article Create a similarity graph from node properties with Neo4j.

 Nathan says that he became a graph evangelist when he realized how much code could be avoided by persisting and querying data in Neo4j rather than re-hydrating intermediate results over and over again and using custom algorithms to analyze it.
 Once the data is in Neo4j, it is also possible to leverage over 60 graph algorithms simply and declaratively.
 Collaborating on a shared database is valuable.
 Deleting in-memory projections is as easy as creating them.
 It is easy to source data from files or relational databases, and to write back enriched features to original sources or to other targets.
 Exporting graph embeddings to AI/ML systems is just another graph data science function (not shown here).

+Increasing demands on data scientists require higher productivity tools.
+Most data scientists are still rolling their own algorithms or using “[free code](https://wiki.python.org/moin/PythonGraphLibraries)” for the job.
+Others have already discovered that adding Neo4j to their python data science tool-belt offers these benefits:

+<li>Persisting data across runs</li>
+<li>Easy querying of graph structures using Cypher query language</li>
+<li>Executing more complex algorithms faster thanks to constant-time O(1) query behavior</li>
+<li>Participating in a community of over 200,000 graph experts</li>
+<li>Sharing graph datasets between processes and team members</li>
+<li>Running more than 60+ graph data science algorithms and ML  in memory</li>
+<li>Exporting graph embeddings to AI/ML systems</li>
+<li>Starting right (and even for free) with the #1 graph database</li>

+In these three notebook examples we implement the analytic workflow described in Nathan Smith’s wonderful article Create a similarity graph from node properties with Neo4j.

 Please leverage the examples here to get more done faster using Neo4j and a variety of pythonic APIs, with or without Spark.
 The approaches described here work with most modern versions of Apache Spark >= 2.4.5, and also work with Spark 3.
 We suggest you try Google Dataproc.

-## For More Information
+We’ve already seen customers build machine learning pipelines, data science workflows, and applications using Neo4j Aura and Apache Spark, and we can’t wait to see what you will build next!

+## Getting Started
+The best place to find out more about this release is via the official documentation.
+You can also drop by the Neo4j Community site to ask questions, or get in touch directly with your Neo4j representative.
 For application development, if you aren’t already an Aura user, you can [sign up for AuraDB](https://neo4j.com/cloud/platform/aura-graph-database) to get started right away.
-In a Spark environment, you can reference maven libraries as shown in the <a href="1.3. msa_similarity_spark_connector_gds_bigquery_python3.ipynb">example</a>, or [download Spark connector](https://neo4j.com/docs/spark/current/).
 For data science, sign up for [AuraDS](https://neo4j.com/cloud/platform/aura-graph-data-science) hosted on the Google Cloud.
 To roll your own Neo4j cluster on the Google Cloud, check out the incrementally billed [marketplace listing](https://neo4j.com/cloud/aura-google-cloud/).

-We’ve already seen customers build machine learning pipelines, data science workflows, and applications using Neo4j Aura and Apache Spark, and we can’t wait to see what you will build next!

-The best place to find out more about this release is via the official documentation.
-You can also drop by the Neo4j Community site to ask questions, or get in touch directly with your Neo4j representative.
+## Maintainer

+    Anthony Krinsky
+    Sr. Sales Engineer
+    anthony.krinsky@neo4j.com